analogdevicesinc/VSCode-Maxim/readme.md

 * [C/C++ VSCode Extension](https://github.com/microsoft/vscode-cpptools) (This can be installed from within VSCode via the extension manager.
 Search for ms-vscode.cpptools)

-## Setup
+# Setup
 This VS Code environment can be injected into any workspace by copying the correct `.vscode` folder and `Makefile` into the root directory of the workspace.
-You can create a new project from scratch by injecting into an empty directory (Option 1), or inject into a project with existing source code (Option 2)
+You can create a new project from scratch by injecting into an empty directory (Option 1), injecting into a project with existing source code (Option 2), or starting with one of the pre-made project frameworks (Option 3).

-### Option 1 - Creating an Empty Workspace
+## Option 1 - Creating a New Project
-1. Download the correct injection package from [Releases](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/releases) for your SDK.
+1. Download the correct injection package from [Releases](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/releases) for your SDK and extract it to an accessible location.

-2. Create your workspace folder.
-For example, I might create a workspace for a new project with the path `C:\Users\Jake.Carter\workspace\MyNewProject`.
+2. Create your project folder.
+For example, I might create a new project in a workspace folder the path `C:\Users\Jake.Carter\workspace\MyNewProject`.

-3. Copy the contents of the release package downloaded in step 1 into the workspace folder created in step 2.
+3. Copy the contents of the release package downloaded in step 1 into the project folder created in step 2.
 This includes a `.vscode` folder and a `Makefile`.
-In the example above, the contents of the 'MyProject' workspace would be the following :
+In the example above, the contents of the 'MyProject' folder would be the following :

         C:\Users\Jake.Carter\workspace\MyNewProject
         +-- \.vscode